palcsta/FullStackProject/README.md

 ```
 ./dbinstall.sh
 ```
 this will help you get the environment ready.
-In case you want to try backend and frontend simultaneously run them separately.
+In case you want to try back-end and front-end simultaneously run them separately.
-After this run ```npm install ``` to setup your node environment
+After this run ```npm install``` to setup your node environment.

-## Backend
+## Back-end
-in case you want to run backend
+in case you want to run back-end just run ```npm start``` in the project's root directory(FullStackProject/)
-## Backend
+## Front-end
+in case you want to run front-end just run ```npm start``` in the continents/ directory(FullStackProject/continents/)

 # Important quotes from the instruction